torquebox/chef-cookbooks/README.md

 servers with all clustering setup.
 The nodes were launch one at a time because there are likely some race conditions in the service discovery currently being used that need to be sorted out.

+New TorqueBox (torquebox-backend) servers can be added at any time and will join the cluster as expected.
+However, when a new mod_cluster (torquebox-frontend) cluster is added the existing TorqueBox servers won't automatically connect to it.
+You'll need to re-run chef-client on the TorqueBox servers then restart TorqueBox (`sv torquebox restart`) to get the backend servers talking to the new mod_cluster instance.